samaha-rizvi-4578/Travel-Journal-flutter/README.md

 ## 👥 Group Members — **GROUP 7**

 1. **Muhammad Tahir** (21k-4503)
 2. **Syeda Samaha Batool Rizvi** (21k-4578)
 3. **Insha Javed** (21k-3279)
 4. **Muhammad Umer** (21k-3219)

 ---

-# Travel Journal
+# 🧭 Travel Journal

 **Travel Journal** is a Flutter application designed to help users document and share their travel experiences.
-The app allows users to create, edit, and view travel journals, complete with images, notes, moods, and location data.
-It also integrates with Firebase for data storage and authentication, and provides a map view to visualize visited locations.
+The app allows users to create, edit, and view travel journals, complete with notes, moods, and location data.
+It integrates with Firebase for data storage and authentication and provides a map view to visualize visited locations.

 ---

 ## ✨ Features

-- **Add New Journals**: Users can create new travel journals by providing details such as the place name, mood, notes, budget, and whether the location has been visited.
-- **Edit Journals**: Existing journals can be updated with new information, including uploading images.
-- **View Journals**: Users can view detailed information about their travel journals, including images, notes, and location data.
+- **📰 Journals Feed**
+  View journals created by other users.
+Apply filters or search to find specific entries.

+- **📓 My Journals**
+  View your own journals and organize them with filters or search.

+- **➕ Add New Journals**
+  Create a travel journal with details like location, budget, mood, and notes.

+- **✏️ Edit Journals**
+  Update your journals anytime with new information or experiences.

+- **🗑️ Delete Journals**
+  Remove journals you no longer want to keep.

+- **🔍 View Journal Details**
+  Dive deep into your journal’s data including notes, mood, and budget.

+- **🗺️ Map Integration**
-- **Map Integration**: Visualize visited locations on a map.
+  Visualize visited locations using interactive maps.

-- **Firebase Integration**: Journals are stored in Firebase Firestore, and images are uploaded to Firebase Storage.
+- **🔥 Firebase Integration**
-- **Authentication**: User authentication is handled via Firebase Authentication.
+  Journals and authentication are handled securely using Firebase Firestore and Auth.

-- **Offline Support**: Journals can be accessed offline with cached data.
+- **🔐 Authentication**
+  Secure login and registration using Firebase Authentication.

+- **📴 Offline Support**
+  Cached data allows journal access even without an internet connection.

 ---